bhuvanselva/EXNO-5-DS/README.md

  Include the necessary coding and corresponding screenshots

-# Result:
+# ResuThus
- Include your result here
+the program executed successfully.